Graduate Financial Aid

 Tuition & Fees

-NGU partners with Tree of Life Bookstores (TOL), which provides students with cheaper and more convenient rental course materials.
-This partnership helps students pay less for textbook costs, and also receive them before classes begin.
-We have provided a section on our website with answers to Frequently Asked Questions such as, how are textbooks provided?; what happens if I add or drop a class?; or what if I want to opt out of Tree of Life and buy my own books?
-Be sure to check out this section for details.
-Business Administration = $500 per term
+NGU partners with Slingshot, which provides students with cheaper and more convenient rental course materials.
+This partnership helps students pay less for textbook costs and also receive them before classes begin.
+We have provided a section on our website with answers to Frequently Asked Questions such as, how are textbooks provided?; what happens if I add or drop a class?; or what if I want to opt-out of Slingshot and buy my own books?

 For NGU online and graduate students, the fee is $30/credit hour.